mahdighorbanpour/serilog-sinks-azurecosmosdb/README.md

 logger.Information("Messages of high importance will never expire {@_ttl}", -1);
 ```

-See [TTL behavior](https://azure.microsoft.com/en-us/documentation/articles/documentdb-time-to-live/) in DocumentDB documentation for in depth explianation.
+See [TTL behavior](https://docs.microsoft.com/en-us/azure/cosmos-db/time-to-live) in CosmosDB documentation for in depth explianation.

 >Note: `{@_ttl}` is a reserved expression for TTL.